nwoetzel/ansible-role-java-oracle/README.md

 [![Build Status](https://travis-ci.org/nwoetzel/ansible-role-java-oracle.svg?branch=master)](https://travis-ci.org/nwoetzel/ansible-role-java-oracle)

 An [Ansible](http://www.ansible.com) role to install the  Oracle Java Development Kit or Java Runtime Environment.
+7, [8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [9 early-access](https://jdk9.java.net/download/) are supported.

+## DISCLAIMER

-DISCLAIMER: By installing any version of this role you have accepted the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
+By installing any version of this role you have accepted the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) and the [Early Adopter Development License Agreement for Java SE](http://www.oracle.com/technetwork/licenses/ea-license-noexhibits-1938914.html).

+## Description

 This Ansible Eclipse role is for installing java oracle by downloading the tar and unpacking it into a software folder under the users home.
 It should work for either Debian or Ubuntu, it has been tested for Ubuntu only.